spsforks/QB64-Wiki/QB64-FAQ.md

 **macOS**

 > **1)** You must install Apple's **Xcode command line tools** for C++ compilation from their website.
 The simplest way to do so is by opening a terminal window and typing the following command: **xcode-select --install** (more info here: [http://developer.apple.com/technologies/tools/xcode.html Xcode download])
->     (you won't be using the Xcode interface, QB64 just needs to have access to the C++ compiler and libraries it installs)
+>     (You won't be using the Xcode interface, QB64 just needs to have access to the C++ compiler and libraries it installs.)

-> **2)** Download the appropriate package from [GitHub](http://github.com/QB64Official/qb64/releases)
+> **2)** Download the appropriate package from [GitHub](http://github.com/QB64Official/qb64/releases).
 >     Extract the downloaded package and run *./setup_osx.command*, found in the QB64 folder to install the QB64 compiler.

 **After installation, you should run **./qb64** or **./qb64_start_osx.command** to start qb64.**

 Executable programs are portable between macOS systems by copying the executable file.
 To help launch executables without a console, a file called *programname_start.command* is created along with the program.

 **Note: Some QB64 keywords and procedures are not available for macOS.**